-33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? ☐ The number of dogs being kept on the premises A description of the premises where the dogs are being kept □ A description of the facilities ☐ The breed of dogs ☐ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☐ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ⊠ Other - please specify: Dogs West Members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive Regulations and a Code of Ethics.
-34. What do you think local governments should take into account when considering a dog breeder application or renewal? ☐ The number of dogs being kept on the premises
+33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? ☐ The number of dogs being kept on the premises A description of the premises where the dogs are being kept □ A description of the facilities ☐ The breed of dogs ☐ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☐ Certification that they comply and will continue to comply with animal g, housing and husbandry standards ⊠ Oth ner - please specify: Dogs West members should be exempt from the above and should automatically accepted as they have to comply with comprehens regulations and a Code of Ethics. therefo gs West Membership number of a member holding a prefix, and are able to breed, should be the number used on the Central by to give transparency and accountability between the two. conside o you think local governments should take into account when ering a dog breeder application or renewal? e number of dogs being kept on the premises e breed of dogs nvictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or Dogs V automa her - please specify: Vest members should be exempt from the above and should be atically accepted as they have to comply with comprehensive ions and a Code of Ethics which are actively policed and ed by Dogs West . therefo ogs West Member number of a member holding a prefix, and are able to breed, should be the number used on the Central by to give transparency and accountability between the two. consent of the allows a dog registration officer from the local government, with the e owner or occupier, to enter and inspect premises to ascertain will be effectively confined on the premises.
+It is a condition of dog at a dog must be effectively confined to the premises in which it is a dog b renewa □ Yes ⊠ No

-Questions - All □ The breed of dogs □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law □ Other - please specify: Dogs West members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive regulations and a Code of Ethics.
-The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
-It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.
-35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? □ Yes ⋈ No □ Unsure 36.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? □ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? □ No ☑ Unsure
+Questions - All 36.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? ☐ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? ☐ No ☐ Unsure